VictoriaNwa/windows-ad-homelab/README.md

 ---

 ## Status
-Active Directory environment successfully deployed.
+- Active Directory domain deployed and operational.
-DHCP and DNS functioning correctly.
-Client joined and authenticated using AD credentials.
-Group Policy Objects (GPOs) applied successfully.
+- DNS and DHCP configured and verified on DC01.
+- WS01 successfully joined to the domain and authenticating with domain accounts.
+- GPOs created, linked, and tested (shortcut deployment and security filtering).
+- NTFS permissions configured to enforce least-privilege access.
-Domain users can access resources based on permissions.
+- HelpDesk users can access authorized tools; Staff users restricted as expected.